 Superintendent of Schools

 Education plays an important role in providing skilled employees and citizens who have the wherewithal to buy the products and services of businesses in the community.
-The Newington Public Schools have a mission, and the Superintendent of Schools has a vision, that every student is “Future Ready”.
+The Newington Public Schools have a mission, that every student is “Future Ready”.